miladnavi/spring-boot-imgur-project/README.md

 ##### How to use:
 + There is post-man collection in path:
 	<pre><code>./src/main/java/post/man/test</code></pre>
-+ Import it to your Postman
++ Import it to your postman and execute:
-+ Execute:
 	<pre><code>Request Imgur API (get Image id)</code></pre>
 + Choose an image id make request to:
   	<pre><code>localhost:8080/image/{id}</code></pre>